Build, expand, or update a website

 Analysis Advising

-• We'll help you choose where and how to build, rebuild, or improve your web presence, whether hosted on our servers, external hosting platforms, or Harvard's CampusPress CMS.
+• Choose where and how to build, rebuild, or improve your web presence.

-• We can advise on various aspects of your web needs, from your site's information architecture to the selection, setup, and configuration of a CMS or web technology.
+• Address various aspects of your web needs, from your site's information architecture to the setup and configuration of a CMS or web technology.